By Susan Gluss

 But, as in any start-up space, the legal risks can be high, particularly for entrepreneurs unfamiliar with regulatory landmines or securities law.
 To train aspiring lawyers and business leaders in the promise and pitfalls of these financial technologies (“Fintech”), Berkeley Law is offering a new course cross-listed with UC’s business and engineering schools: Blockchain, Cryptocurrencies, and the Future of Technology, Business and Law.

 Offered in spring 2018, the course limit is 60 students, 20 from each of the three professional schools.
 Law students snapped up their 20 seats in record time.
-The course is the brainchild of MacArthur Foundation Fellow and engineering Professor Dawn Song; business Professor Gregory LaBlanc; and Executive Director of the law school’s Berkeley Center for Law, Business and the Economy, Adam Sterling.
+The course is the brainchild of MacArthur Foundation Fellow and engineering Professor Dawn Song; business Professor Gregory LaBlanc; and Executive Director of the law school’s Berkeley Center for Law and Business, Adam Sterling.

 “Blockchain is one of the most significant technologies to impact law and business in many years.
 This course will provide an overview of the technology behind blockchain and explore current and potential real-world applications in technology, business, and law,” Sterling said.